FlipsideCrypto/arbitrum-models/models/doc_descriptions/vertex/vertex_column_docs.md

 {% docs vertex_decoded_spread_product_ids %}

 Array of product_ids that have been decoded from binary.
-Only available when is_encode_spread is true.

-Only available in V2 Vertex liquidations, which went live March 8th 2024.
+Only available when is_encode_spread is true and the liquidation occurs on V2 Vertex, which went live March 8th 2024.

 {% enddocs %}